Terrestrial Planet Topography Maps

 Venus

 This map makes use of information from the Pioneer and Venera probes to help fill in some of the gaps in Magellan radar data (the VenusTopo719 harmonics).
-I centered on a longitude of -130 degrees so that both Ishtar Terra in the north and Aphrodite Terra just below the equator are visible, but also that the long chain of valleys connected to the east end of Aphrodite are shown completely.
-The map itself uses the Scientific colour map Lipari.
+I centered on a longitude of 120 degrees so that both Ishtar Terra in the north and Aphrodite Terra just below the equator are visible, but also with the long chain of valleys connected to the east end of Aphrodite are shown completely.
+The map uses a color map tinted with yellows (hexcodes #b7b8bf, #928590, #f8e2b0, #eecb8b, #e3bb76, #f4b555, #dba149, #a57c1b, #9f6b2b) to suggest the visual effects of the atmosphere at ground level.
+The Maxwell Montes in Ishtar Terra stand out as the highest feature on the planet.

 Earth